 Homemade Sushi is fun to make and this California Roll is the easy recipe to start with!

-I shopped at Mitsuwa Marketplace for all the Japanese products.
+I shopped at Mitsuwa Marketplace for all the sushi making products.
 (They are also in Chicago, New Jersey, Plano and Waikiki.)

 Homemade California Roll

 - 4 ounces surimi, imitation crab sticks, you can also use fresh crab